Skip to main content

 Students may have to take up to seven exams upon return to Canada (it varies depending on the programme studied and the professional experience gained), but these can usually be completed through a programme of self-study.
 Exeter enjoys links with the NCA and offers a yearly seminar to students to help with module choice and applications to the NCA.

-Please visit our In Your Country - Canada page for our most up-to-date information.
+Please visit our International students page for our most up-to-date information.

 British Council in Canada